 Should You Buy Earthquake Coverage?

 Your homeowners policy will not cover damage to your home and belongings in the event of an earthquake.
-To be insured for earthquake losses, you’ll have to separately purchase an earthquake coverage endorsement—and in the Bay Area this coverage is expensive.
+To be insured for earthquake losses, you’ll have to separately purchase an earthquake coverage endorsement—and in the Bay Area, this is expensive.

-The coverage available from either insurance companies or the CEA has severe limits.
-Homeowners face deductibles of 10 or 15 percent (with a 15 percent deductible, you’d pay $60,000 on the loss of a $400,000 home); can collect only up to $100,000 for personal property losses; and can collect only up to $25,000 for increased living expenses while a damaged home is being repaired.
-Renters and condo owners face similar low limits for personal property and increased living expenses.
+Coverage can come with severe limits.
+Homeowners usually buy policies with deductibles of 10 or 15 percent (with a 15 percent deductible, you’d pay $90,000 on the loss of a $600,000 home); can collect only up to $100,000 for personal property losses; and can collect only up to $25,000 for increased living expenses while a damaged home is being repaired.
+Renters and condo owners can face similar low limits for personal property and increased living expenses.

 If you own a masonry home, earthquake coverage costs will be much higher—as much as three times higher than for a frame home.
 In our experience, CEA coverage costs less than policies purchased through most insurers for masonry homes, but for frame homes the other companies often beat CEA premiums.

 Because earthquake coverage is so expensive, consider cost carefully when choosing a homeowners insurance company.
-As you can from comparing the sample premiums with and without earthquake coverage reported on our Ratings Tables, the company with the best rates on a basic homeowners policy may not be best when you add the price for earthquake coverage.
+The company with the best rates on a basic homeowners policy may not be best when you add the price for earthquake coverage.